microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroup.md

 ```

 ## Description
-the Remove-EntraBetaGroup cmdlet removes a group from Azure Active Directory (AD).
+The Remove-EntraBetaGroup cmdlet removes a group from Azure Active Directory (AD).
 Note that a Unified Group can be restored withing 30 days after deletion using the Restore-EntraBetaDeletedDirectoryObject cmdlet.
 Security groups cannot be restored after deletion.